FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 "An iron tub with clawed feet stand against the back wall.
 Neatly folded towels rest atop a table near the door."

 ## Attic room(N3r)
-Characters are most likely to enter this room via a trapdoor in the ceiling of the masters bedroom(area N3o).
+Characters are most likely to enter this room via a trapdoor in the ceiling of the masters bedroom(area [[#Master bedroom(N3o)|N3o]]).

 "This dusty, twenty-foot-square room has a high-pitched ceiling that reaches its peak twenty feet above.
 The wooden rafters are shrouded in cobwebs.
 Except for an old table with a lantern on it, the room is empty."

-A door in the south wall can be pulled open to area N3s.
+A door in the south wall can be pulled open to area [[#Attic sorage(N3s)|N3s]].

 ## Attic sorage(N3s)
 "This large attic is full of old, forgotten things draped in white sheets.
 Piled around them are barrels, crates, trunks, and old furnishings covered with cobwebs and dust.
 You see a clear footpath through the maze."

-Characters can follow a single set of human footprints in the dust that lead to area N3t.
+Characters can follow a single set of human footprints in the dust that lead to area [[#Victor's workroom(N3t)|N3t]].
 Searching through the junk in this attic uncovers a few old paintings and antiques, but nothing of value.

 ## Victor's workroom(N3t)
 Victor spends most of his time here, leaving only when he needs food or spell components.
 When the characters first set eyes on the door to this room, read: